Banjoei/Universe_Funkin/docs/modchart.md

 ### Global Variables

-Kade Engine provides a list of global variables to be used in the lua scripting interface.
+The Universe Funkin' provides a list of global variables to be used in the lua scripting interface.

 |        G Name        | Type  |                         Description                          |
 | :------------------: | :---: | :----------------------------------------------------------: |